emmajanedrews/base-template/_posts/2018-04-04-getting-your-home-ready-to-sell-in-todays-market.md

 **7. Deep cleaning.** Make sure that everything is spotless, even your lightbulbs.
 More light gives the perspective of more space, which equals more money.

 These are some tips that I personally used in my own home I’m selling.
-If you’re a buyer, know that homes coming onto the market  are receiving offers and going under contract in a matter of hours.
+If you’re a buyer, know that homes coming onto the market &nbsp;are receiving offers and going under contract in a matter of hours.
 You’ll need a team of agents who can get you into the home immediately when it comes on the market.
 My team has 19 agents who are standing by to help get you into those homes.

-If you’re looking to buy or sell, please don’t hesitate to reach out to use.
+If you’re looking to buy or sell, please don’t hesitate to reach out to us.
 My team can help you by providing you with resources to prepare your home for sale, as well as represent you as a buyer to find your dream home.